ssmirr/appdev-chapters/minimal-javascript.md

 As I mentioned earlier, JavaScript is callback-heavy.
 Here's a simple example:

 In the smoooooother example above, we had the element take 5 seconds to fade.
-What if we wanted to have something after the element faded out, but not until then?
-No problem!
-The method (like most jQuery methods) accepts a callback (the equivalent of a Ruby block):
+What if we wanted to have something happen after the element faded out, but not until then?

+No problem! `fadeToggle` (like most jQuery methods) accepts a callback that it will run once it completes:

 ```js
 x.fadeToggle(5000, function() {